My screen lit up with a text from him.

 However, when the nation-wide lockdown ended and we started hanging out in person, it was clear that Liam and I had amazing chemistry.
 We had endless topics to talk about, from philosophy and weird observations about little things around us to our life goals and plans.
 After getting past the initial stage of dating, we slowly fell into a routine of barely texting each other.
 We still check in with each other once every few days, but we saved our conversations for our weeknight dinners or weekend dates.

 In my past relationships, when the initial buzz of incessant texting ended, I often find myself making the conscious effort to send superfluous texts.
 I always felt like I owed it to my partner to respond in a timely fashion.
 Unlike a friend, a significant other is likely to be more concerned and less understanding about a two-day, much less a two-month response time.
 I felt self-conscious about checking social media before replying to his texts, fearful that not prioritizing them would make him unhappy.
 Texting was a chore, especially when I was swamped with work or out with my friends.
-Which is why I can scarcely believe that I finally found someone who is on the same page as me; all the “good morning”, “good night” and “what did you have for lunch?” nonsense are off the table.
+This is why I can scarcely believe that I finally found someone who is on the same page as me; all the “good morning”, “good night” and “what did you have for lunch?” nonsense is off the table.
 It feels liberating to be able to put aside all that distraction to live in the moment and concentrate on tasks that I actually need to complete.
-I am just not accustomed to this freedom yet, because I have never met anyone who is chill about texting.
+I am just not accustomed to this freedom yet because I have never met anyone who is chill about texting.

 When I told one of my best friends that Liam and I barely text, except for our occasional check-ins, he immediately replied, “That’s a red flag!!!”
 My friend went on to express concerns about how such behavior seemed “shady” and avoidant.
 After all, we have been conditioned to read into texts and texting patterns in this digital age.
-But I am perfectly fine with our arrangement; I’ve learned that there is no correlation between the amount of texts I got from Liam and his interest in me.
+But I am perfectly fine with our arrangement; I’ve learned that there is no correlation between the number of texts I got from Liam and his interest in me.
 Liam is barely on his phone and often “last seen 12 hours ago” on the messaging app that we use.
 Regardless, I have no qualms about him texting someone else, nor do I fear that he may ghost me because we make plans one to two months into the future.

 Apart from becoming more confident and secure in my relationship, I am now able to live my life more freely.
 Without being in a state of anxiety and reflexively reaching for my phone every few minutes, I can better focus on my tasks at hand.
 Not being tethered to my phone grants me the time and space to focus on myself.
 I find myself devoting more energy to reading, writing, making music, painting and working on self-improvement.
 The limited text contact also ensures an endless stream of topics to talk about during our mid-week or weekend dates.
 How was his week?
 Did he work on something new?
 What did he do?
 Who did he hang out with?
 Each date left me on a high and in further anticipation of the next time we’d meet again.